RickStrahl/wwMongoDb/README.md

 * [Download FoxUnit](http://vfpx.codeplex.com/wikipage?title=FoxUnit)
 * Install FoxUnit in a folder of your choice
-* Add the FoxPro path to FoxUnit root and source folders
+* Add the FoxUnit to the FoxPro path.
+Add both the root and \sources
-* Do FoxUnit
+* Run FoxUnit with `DO FoxUnit`
 * Use Load Class and find the \tests folder and PRG files
 * Run selected or all tests
 * Double click to jump to code